kaunjovi/kaunjovi.github.io/_posts/2024-10-24-aws-certification-mla-c01.md

 1. GenAI = AI to generate content - including synthetic data - how to use that in testing and Test Data Mgmt.

+1. **Machine Learning**
+1. Unsupervised
+    1. Input Data X > Model > New input to Model > Some output, take it or leave it.
+1. Supervised
+    1. Input data X > Model > Learned now > Test input y > Test output x > Is test output x and the actual output X close?
+    1. If no, go back to the Model and optimize.

+1. **Deep Learning as a subset of ML**
+1. Deep Learning is a type of ML that uses artificial Neural Networks
+1. Neural networks can use both labled and unlabled data.
+This is called **semi-supervised** learning
+1. Trained on a small amount of labled data and a large amount of unlabled data.

+1. Deep Learning Models are of two types - Generative and Discriminative.

+1. **Discriminative** models - Discriminates between different kind of data instances.
+    1. used to classify or predict lables.
+Give them labled data points
+    1. they learn the relationship between features and lables
+    1. they look at the conditional probability distribution
+    1. Given X (input) what is the probablity of Y (output)
+    1. Give a pictture, what is the probability it is a Dog

+1. **Generative** models - generates new data
+    1. It learns from probability distribution of existing data
+    1.

+1. **GenAI is a subset of Deep Learning**

+1. **LLM is a also a subset of Deep Learning**

 ## AWS certifications / What is available @ Q4 2024